muratk5n/thirdwave/en/README.md

 ---

-The right-wing party that is ahead in polls for next election, Brotherhood of Italy is headed up by a woman, oddly enough (and she looks Anglo).
+The right-wing ITN party that is ahead in polls for next election, Brotherhood of Italy is headed up by a woman oddly enough (and she looks Anglo).
 Party wasn't overtly anti-Russia but after the war changed their tune somewhat..
-The Italian right overall though is not RU antogonistic.
+Their right overall is not RU antogonistic.

 ---